 Our Audit Committee has adopted policies and procedures for the pre-approval of services performed for us and our subsidiaries by our external auditors, the objective of which is to support the independence of our external auditors.
-Those policies and procedures require the Audit Committee to pre-approve all audit-related, tax, and other non-audit services provided by our external auditors.
-The Audit Committee may not approve any service to be provided by the external auditors that is prohibited under the rules of the Canadian Public Accountability Board or the Independence Standards of the Chartered Professional Accountants of Canada.
-The Chair of the Audit Committee may grant individual ad hoc approvals for non-audit services, provided that such approvals are reported to the full Audit Committee at its next scheduled meeting.
+Those policies and procedures require the Audit Committee to pre-approve certain enumerated audit-related, tax, and other non-audit services provided by our external auditors where the fees for a particular engagement would be expected to exceed a specified dollar amount or percentage of the audit fee for the year.
+The Audit Committee must also pre-approve any other individual non-audit services to be provided by our external auditors, but will not approve any service that is prohibited under applicable professional standards or law.
+The Chair of the Audit Committee may grant individual ad hoc approvals for non-audit services, provided that such approvals are reported to the full Audit Committee at its next regularly scheduled meeting.
 None of the Audit Committee's responsibilities under these policies and procedures may be delegated to Management.